 Butter Herb Grilled Summer Veggie Packets

-2 tablespoons Land O Lakes Butter with Olive Oil & Sea Salt
+- 2 tablespoons Land O Lakes Butter with Olive Oil & Sea Salt, or salted butter of your choice

 Tip: This can also be made in the oven.
 Cook at 450 degrees for 20-25 minutes.
 Also, be careful when opening the packet – very hot steam will come pouring out.